 Use tongs or spatulas to turn your meat.
 Don’t poke or prod your steaks and burgers.
 Turn once or twice so it has time to develop that beautiful crust and you’ll get awesome looking grill marks!
 Don’t press down on the meat as it will only cause the juices to run out.
 Don’t pierce your sausages either.
 And no forks!
 This will only dry out the meat and leave it less flavourful.

 A BBQ isn’t complete without the sides.
 Go for the classic potato salad, slaw, a simple but delicious couscous, corn on the cob, dips, sauces or flatbreads.
 And don’t forget dessert.
 Try refreshing slices of watermelon, fresh fruit skewers, brownies or cupcakes.
+It's a good idea to include plenty of sides to cater for special diets like gluten free, dairy free and vegetarian.

 We know you want to tuck in straight away, but just wait.
 Resting the meat after cooking allows the muscle fibres to relax and reabsorb the juices.
 Wrap your meat in some foil to keep the heat in and let it rest for 10 to 15 minutes.